 3. Identify and Acknowledge the Territory Where you Live

 Acknowledge the land you live on.
-Whose Land is a web-based app that identifies Indigenous Nations, territories and communities to let you know where you live, work and play,
+Whose Land is a web-based app that identifies Indigenous Nations, territories and communities to help you know where you live, work, and play.

 You can also text your postal code to 907-312-5085, and it will send you back the acknowledgement of whose land you are on.